For a website you need four main things:

 Setting up a simple site using WordPress.org could cost between £900 and £2000 depending on features and requirements.
 In addition there would be ongoing costs for hosting and potentially support.

-Setting up a more bespoke site using WordPress.org would require more input from a designer and developer and you should expect to pay upwards of £3000.
+Setting up a more bespoke site using WordPress.org would require more input from a designer and developer.
+You should expect to pay upwards of £3000 even for a relatively simple site.

 Check out my post full of useful links for planning which includes book recommendations, useful websites and more.